-\rc{ The fractional model we set forth here produces typical empirical ``stylized facts'', like heavy tails of returns, volatility clustering and mean reversion, moreover, long memory or volatility persistence.
-Additionally, we here incorporate the leverage effect.
-A term coined by \cite{black} referring to stock price movements which are correlated (typically negatively) with volatility, as falling stock prices may imply more uncertainty and hence volatility.
-Note however that the model for the implied surface derived below is linear in log moneyness.
-This may seem somewhat restrictive from the point of view of fitting since in many cases a relatively strong skew in log moneyness may be observed in certain markets.
-This has particularly been the case for stock markets, but relatively less so in other markets like fixed income markets.
-However, if one considers higher order approximations, then this generates also skew effects.
-A number of other modeling issues like transaction costs, bid-ask spreads and liquidity for instance may also affect the skew shape.
-Moreover, for simplicity we do not incorporate a non-zero interest rate here, nor do we incorporate market price of risk aspects. }
+The fractional model we set forth here produces typical ``stylized facts'', such as heavy tails of returns, volatility clustering, mean reversion, and long memory or volatility persistence.
+Additionally, here we incorporate the leverage effect.
+This term was coined by \cite{black}, referring to stock-price movements that are correlated (typically negatively) with volatility, as falling stock prices may imply more uncertainty, and hence volatility.
+Note, however, that the model for the implied volatility surface derived below is linear in log-moneyness.
+This may seem somewhat restrictive from the point of view of fitting, because, in many cases, a strong skew in log-moneyness may be observed in certain markets.
+This has particularly been the case for stock markets, but relatively less so in other markets, such as fixed income markets.
+Nevertheless, if one considers higher order approximations, then they also generate skew effects.
+A number of modeling issues not considered here, such as transaction costs, bid-ask spreads and liquidity, may also affect the skew shape.
+Note also that, for simplicity, we do not incorporate a non-zero interest rate or a market price for risk aspects.